 Myth: You will have a limitless spending capacity

 This is one of the most misleading things about student exchange programs!
 High school students often falsely believe that they will have an unlimited budget for spending when they are studying abroad.
 However, in truth, it is quite the opposite.
-The whole idea of sending you away from home is to teach you some real life lessons that includes spending money wisely.
-Not keeping an eye on your budget from the start will leave you broke long before you trip ends.
+The whole idea of sending you away from home is to teach you some real-life lessons that include spending money wisely.
+Not keeping an eye on your budget from the start will leave you broke long before your trip ends.
 Don’t forget that traveling and studying abroad can be expensive, even if it is for a summer.
 So don’t be tempted to live the extravagant lifestyle that they show in movies.
 But don’t feel disheartened.
 This is in fact an important part of your program that will teach you how to prioritize your time and money carefully.
-Most students who learn this skill at a young age manage to stay ahead of the curve when they are on their own.
+Most students who learn this skill at a young age managed to stay ahead of the curve when they are on their own.

 Myth: There is not much learning in exchange programs

-This is untrue and also ironical.
+This is untrue and also ironic.
 Consider this, the very reason why high school abroad programs are so popular is because of their ability to teach students with so many additional skills.
 You will learn so much about world cultures, break stereotypes, learn about money management, tolerance and many other things that a classroom can never teach you!
 It can be easy to believe anything you read online or see on television these days.
 However, the reality is far from it!
-The beauty of high school exchange programs lies in its ability to expose you to a world that lies beyond these stereotypes.
+The beauty of high school exchange programs lies in their ability to expose you to a world that lies beyond these stereotypes.
 This is the reason the students are encouraged to travel in their formative years so that they can learn the complexity of the world first-hand and acquire the skill of acceptance.